-|IT and technology||All secondary categories|
+|IT technology||All secondary categories|

-|Catering||Reviews and recommendations, recipes, queuing in restaurants, meal ordering platform, and take-out platform|
+|Catering||Comment and recommendation, menu, queuing in restaurant, meal ordering platform, and takeout platform|

 |Tourism||All secondary categories|

-|Tools||Bookkeeping, voting, calendar, weather, memo, office, dictionary, calculation, quotation/price comparison, invoice inquiry, business management, appointment/registration, pictures/audios/videos, and information inquiry|
+|Tool||Bookkeeping, voting, calendar, weather, memo, office work, dictionary, calculation, quotation/price comparison, invoice inquiry, business management, appointment/registration, picture/audio/video, and information inquiry|

 |E-commerce platform||E-commerce platform|

-|Commercial services||Recruitment/Job search|
+|Commercial services||Recruitment/Job hunting|

 |Automobile||All secondary categories|